emileaben/ixp-country-jedi/README.md

 ==================

-This script produces text and/or webpages with analysis and visualisation in a local 'analysis' directory.
+This script produces text and/or webpages with analysis and visualisation in a local *analysis* directory.
 For webpages these need to be on an actual webserver for some of the javascript in them to work.
 One can easily create a local webserver that would work for this purpose like this:

-    cd analysis python -m SimpleHTTPServer 3333
+    cd analysis ; python -m SimpleHTTPServer 3333

 and then pointing your browser at localhost:3333/<viz-name> Note that some visualisations use libraries in a common directory located in the 'analysis'